Hongao0611/Hongao0611.github.io/_posts/2023-08-06-OxfordProspects.markdown

     <img src="/assets/images/oxford/dinner.jpg" alt="替代文本" title="Dinner in bistro" style="width:49%;height:auto;">
 </div>

 As part of the project, Hong'ao teamed up with his follows in making short films as well as carrying out local food surveys.
-They focused on the diatery discrepencies between Chinese and English residents, visited cusines in small alleys and on side of broad ways, winning the best presentation of the program [**[PPT]**](/assets/pdf/Oxford.pdf).
+They focused on the diatery discrepencies between Chinese and English residents, visiting cusines in small alleys and on side of broad ways.
+They won the best presentation of the program [**[PPT]**](/assets/pdf/Oxford.pdf).